 Flatstick Pub’s third and largest location encompasses 11,000 square feet within the historic façade of the former William O. McKay Ford and Pacific Lincoln Mercury auto showrooms in the South Lake Union neighborhood.
-The remodeled space at 609 Westlake Avenue North houses a restaurant and bar, private party spaces including a room with its own private bar, a mini-golf arena and areas with the Pub’s own proprietary games.
+The remodeled space includes a restaurant and bar, private party spaces including a room with a dedicated bar, a mini-golf arena and areas for proprietary games.

 The interior features white oak horizontal planes, custom steel elements, and a modern selection of light fixtures within the concrete building shell, creating an elevated, refined atmosphere.
 Custom steel room dividers segment the expansive space into comfortable gathering areas while maintaining an open layout.
 Various seating options cater to guests’ preferences for dining and game-playing, from small and large booths, bar seating, and both seated and standing tables.
 The bar offers over 30 locally-brewed beers and ciders from custom Washington-shaped steel taps, while the restaurant serves pizza and pub fare from a local chef.
 A neon-lit “Bar” sign hangs from a custom-designed steel structure denoting the counter that calls out to visitors as soon as they walk in the front door.

 The construction within the historic space, now a part of the Allen Institute for Brain Science, faced its own set of challenges.
 In addition to reconstruction within the space itself and restrictions to the shell of the building, the construction schedule and machinery were limited due to any potential vibrations that could disrupt sensitive science experiments happening on the floors above.